The georeferenced raster (Raster)#

 multi-band raster!

-Finally, the remaining attributes are only relevant when instantiating from a on-disk file: name
+Finally, the remaining attributes are only relevant when instantiating from a on-disk file: name, driver,

 Note